Document Management > File request links

 - Share the Teams channel link through Tallyfy

-- Internal users can drag and drop files directly
+- Internal users drag and drop files directly

-This provides more collaboration but requires Teams access.
+This gives you more collaboration features but requires Teams access.

 If file requests aren’t working, your admin needs to: